Juan-LD/NINA-Scripting-Language/README.md

 ```
 I know, i know the code becomes more unreadable but i REALLY dont want to type out the full function :P

 > These are just tiny things on my mind
-  , you never know if its really coming or not...
+  You never know if its really coming or not...